simondparsons/basic-vision/models/README.md

 https://exowanderer.medium.com/what-is-this-keras-thing-anyways-fe7aa00158ef

-but diverged as learnt more about Keras and early CNN architectures.
+but diverged as I learnt more about Keras and early CNN architectures.

 These started as simple CNNs that made sense from a teaching perspective, where I wanted something that was both easy to explain from scratch, and could be run on very limited hardware, as the students in question like to use their laptops rather than the fancy lab computers we provide.
-When the simplest models proved easy and quick to run on my laptop without CUDA, I started exploring the space of ore complex models from the early days of CNNs
+When the simplest models proved easy and quick to run on my laptop without CUDA, I started exploring the space of more complex models from the early days of CNNs

 ## LeNet Variations